-Barnyard Millet (Echinochloa frumentacea) is widely cultivated as minor cereals for food as well as fodder in India, China, Japan, Korea, Pakistan, Nepal, and semi-arid tropics of Africa.
+Barnyard Millet (Echinochloa frumentacea) is widely cultivated as a minor cereal for food as well as fodder in India, China, Japan, Korea, Pakistan, Nepal, and the semi-arid tropics of Africa.
 In India, Barnyard Millet is mainly grown in Uttarakhand, Uttar Pradesh, Karnataka, Tamil Nadu, Andhra Pradesh, Bihar, Gujarat, Chattisgarh, and Madhya Pradesh.
 Due to its remarkable ability to withstand erratic rainfall and varying weather conditions, it is been classed as one of the drought stress tolerant hardy crops which are largely cultivated in harsh and fragile environments with minimal use of agricultural inputs.

 Due to its nutritional quality traits like high dietary fiber content and rich nutritional profile with iron, calcium, magnesium, and zinc minerals, it is gaining importance as a health food.
-This millet contains 11.2-grams protein, 10.1-gram crude fiber, 4.4-gram minerals, and 15.3 mg iron in 100-gram grain.
+This millet contains 11.2-grams protein, 10.1-gram crude fiber, 4.4-gram minerals, and 15.3 mg of iron in a 100-gram grain.

 7. PEARL MILLET AND ITS HEALTH BENEFITS: